-• Currently, there are five senior clubs, each of which requires a separate membership fee.
+- Currently, there are five senior clubs, each of which requires a separate membership fee.
 Merging the clubs would potentially be more cost-effective and inexpensive for members.
-Many seniors live on limited incomes.
+Many seniors live on limited incomes. - If merger occurs, one option to consider is to place the merged club under the supervision or administration of the Town's Parks & Recreation Department.